vyos/vyos-documentation/docs/configuration/service/dhcp-server.rst

    This is the configuration parameter for the entire shared network definition.
    All subnets will inherit this configuration item if not specified locally.

-.. cfgcmd:: set service dhcp-server shared-network-name <name> name-server <address>
+.. cfgcmd:: set service dhcp-server shared-network-name <name> option name-server <address>

    Inform client that the DNS server can be found at `<address>`.